PJShere/PJShere.github.io/README.md

 # Daktilo
 Daktilo is a [Jekyll](jekyllrb.com) theme with a minimal design inspired from typewriters.

+This is my travel blog, please feel free to browse!

 # More info and Live preview
 [Click here](http://daktilo.github.io/) to see the theme in action.